aimxhaisse/geo-backtracer/doc/perf.md

 #### Expectations

 Main goal is to see the behavior of the cluster while the GC is actively doing passes on filled databases.

+#### Results

-A few observations after 48 hours of inserts:
+A few observations after 48
+hours of inserts:

 - QPS is stable in overall (about 60K QPS for 48 hours),